bart747/notebook/articles/future.md

-# How Not to Be Afraid of the Future: Web Development and Lindy Effect
+# Kinda Predicting the Future: the Internet and the Lindy Effect

 No one really knows the future, but there are some pretty clear patterns worth exploring.